informaticmonad/bibframe/model/bfrare.md

 ## reissuedAs

-* label: Re-issued as
+* label: re-issued as
 * refines: <http://bibfra.me/vocab/dcrms>
 * synonyms:
-* description:
+* description: Relationship to resource which the resouce was re-issued as
 * value: URI
 * scope: <http://bibfra.me/vocab/rare>
 * remark: